dmitrykologrivko/nestjs-boilerplate/packages/core/docs/entities.md

 Entities are one of the building blocks of Domain Driven Design.
 "It is an object that is not defined by its attributes, but rather by a thread of continuity and its identity."
 (Eric Evans)

-In short: entities have ids and can be mapped to a table in a relational database.
+In short: entities are objects that have ids and can be mapped to a table in a relational database.

 ## Base Entity